 What is Psoriasis?

-Psoriasis is a chronic, genetic, inflammatory skin condition characterised by patches of thick, silvery scales that flake off.
-The condition is uncomfortable, itchy and often unsightly.
+Psoriasis is a chronic, inflammatory skin condition characterised by patches of thick, silvery scales that flake off.

-These patches normally appear on your elbows, knees, scalp and lower back but can appear anywhere on your body.
+These patches normally appear on your elbows, knees and scalp but can appear anywhere on your body.
 Most people are only affected in small patches.
 In some cases, the patches can be itchy or sore.

 The severity of psoriasis varies greatly from person to person.
 For some people, it is just a minor irritation, for others it has a major impact on their quality of life.